Ashley Benson Flaunts Flexibility By Spreading Legs On Instagram

 Pretty Little Liars star Ashley Benson sent her 19.3 million Instagram fans into a frenzy on Friday by taking to her account and sharing a sexy snapshot of just how flexible she truly is.

-The photo featured the 29-year-old actress doing splits with both hands flashing and peace signs as she rocked an all-black ensemble.
-Benson donned a pair of skin-tight black pants, black heels, and a black graphic t-shirt.
-Ashley complemented her dark outfit with a pair of sunglasses that were buried underneath her messy, long blonde and brunette locks.
+The photo featured the 29-year-old actress doing splits with both hands flashing peace signs as she rocked an all-black ensemble.
+Benson donned a pair of skin-tight black pants, black heels, and a black graphic T-shirt.
+Ashley complemented her dark outfit with a pair of sunglasses that were buried underneath her messy, long blond and brunette locks.

 The overall style had an intentionally unkempt look.
 The actress, who also had an admittance band around her wrist, appeared as though she was recovering from a hangover.
 It is unclear whether the “unkempt party look” was intentional or the aftermath of a night on the town.

-The background of the photo was an enormous, over sized, neon painted beach chair that revealed Benson was spending some time at the Mall of America’s Margaritaville Restaurant located in Bloomington, Minnesota.
+The background of the photo was an enormous, oversized, neon painted beach chair that revealed Benson was spending some time at the Mall of America’s Margaritaville Restaurant located in Bloomington, Minnesota.

 With such a massive Instagram following, it didn’t take long for her fans to shower the photo with over 260,000 likes and nearly 950 comments.